Mekala02/cuny_control_project/README.md

-# control_lecture

 ## Homework Assignment

-For this homework assignment, you'll be implementing crucial functions within both the Pure Pursuit and Stanley Controllers.
-Below are the tasks for each controller:
+In this homework assignment, you'll be developing trajectory tracking algorithms using both the Pure Pursuit and Stanley methods.
+Below are the instructions needed for the implemetation of each controller:

 ### Pure Pursuit Controller

-**Task:** Implement the `generate_control_output` function to calculate the steering angle required for path following.
+**Task:** To implement the pure pursuit control algorithm by writing your code in the `generate_control_output` section that calculates the steering angle required for the trajectory tracking.

 **Instructions:**
 - Utilize the waypoints stored in `self.waypoints` to determine the optimal steering angle for the vehicle to follow the predefined path.
-- Ensure that you incorporate the `self.wheelbase` parameter in your calculations to accurately determine the vehicle's turning radius.
+- Ensure that you incorporate the `self.wheelbase` parameter in your code to accurately determine the vehicle's turning radius.

 ### Stanley Controller

-**Task:** Implement the `generate_control_output` function to calculate the steering angle required for path following.
+**Task:** To implement the stanley control algorithm by writing your code in the `generate_control_output` section that calculates the steering angle required for the trajectory tracking.

 **Instructions:**
 - Utilize the waypoints stored in `self.waypoints` to calculate the desired heading and cross-track error.